 2. We have hobbies that keep us active.

-Our workouts are not always in the gym.
+- Our workouts are not always in the gym.
 Any chance we get we climb mountains.
 Not only is hiking a good cardio workout but it’s also a much needed mental break as we prefer places that have no cell service.
 We also have tennis rackets (notice I didn’t say “play” but we do goof off with it…Scott calls it “Whitness” because I make up my own rules) and Scott skis and plays golf.
 Find something that you enjoy!
 Remember, health and fitness is not “one size fits all” – just because your best friend lost 20 pounds and loves to run doesn’t mean that you will have the same success or enjoy it!
+AND THAT’S OKAY! 🙂 How boring would the world be if we were all the same?!

 3. We think of this as a lifestyle and not a diet.